 Benefit In-Network Preferred Hospital or Facility In-Network Non-Preferred Hospital or Facility Out-of- Network Hospital or Facility Limitations Inpatient Plan pays 100% after \$100 co-payment per admission Plan pays 100% after \$1,000 co-payment per admission.
-Plan pays 50% of the Non-participating New York inpatient and outpatient substance abuse providers that are not certified and/or licensed by the Office of Alcoholism and Substance Abuse Services and non-participating providers in Physician/mental health professional office visits 100% after payment allowed amount after the deductible all other states that are not certified by a similar state agency and which are not accredited by The Joint Commission are not covered.
-Outpatient hospital facility Plan pays 100% after \$75 co-payment Plan pays 100% after \$250 co-payment \$75 co-payment for up to 6 months of intensive outpatient treatment in a preferred hospital. \$250 co-payment for up to 6 months of intensive outpatient treatment in a non-preferred hospital.
+Plan pays 50% of the Non-participating New York inpatient and outpatient substance abuse providers that are not certified and/or licensed by the Office of Alcoholism and Substance Abuse Services and non- participating providers in Physician/mental health professional office visits Plan pays 100% after \$20 co-payment all other states that are not certified by a similar state agency and which are not accredited by The Joint Commission are not covered.
+Outpatient hospital facility Plan pays 100% after \$75 co-payment Plan pays 100% after \$250 co-payment \$75 co-payment for up to 6 months of intensive outpatient treatment in a preferred hospita l. \$250 co-payment for up to 6 months of intensive outpatient treatment in a non- preferred hospita l.